jeffThompson/PhysicalComputing/Week02_LEDs/README.md

 ### ASSIGNMENT
 This week, we'll limit oursleves to just your microcontrollers and a handful of LEDs.
 No fancy sensors, motors, etc yet; instead, the goal is to get comfortable with programming, uploading code to your board, and thinking creatively!

-A few rules for this project\*:
+A few rules for this project:
 * Use at least two LEDs
 * Either on/off or pulse-width modulation (PWM)
 * No other inputs/outputs other than LEDs!
 * But any other materials you want to incorporate are great (found objects, sculptural, drawing/painting, etc)

-\*Creative rule-breaking is encouraged in this class!
+> 🙋‍♀️ Creative rule-breaking is encouraged in this class!
 Embrace the limitations and think about what novel, interesting, fun, meaningful, and/or surprising things you can make with such simple means.

 ***